-At some point during their time in the CDG doctoral program, all Ph.D. students must demonstrate advanced reading knowledge of a language other than German and English.
+All Ph.D. students must demonstrate advanced reading knowledge of a language other than German and English before they submit their dissertation for the final defense.
+We advise students to pass this requirement before beginning the dissertation so that they can make use of their third language in research.
 The objective of this requirement is to ensure a range of foreign-language expertise such as will allow German Ph.D. students to conduct research of primary and secondary literature in a third language pertinent to their anticipated area of specialization or to their ongoing doctoral thesis.
 For example, someone with a concentration in Medieval and Early Modern Studies should strongly consider developing a reading expertise in Latin; someone working on Weimar Classicism and aesthetic theory might wish to develop reading skills in ancient Greek; someone working in German Jewish Studies might need Hebrew or Yiddish; and someone working on Nineteenth-Century Realism might be well advised to develop reading skills in French or Russian.

 Eligible Languages for Meeting Requirement